Magion/WernherChecker/README.md

 It's fully customizable, so if you install new mod, which uses different PartModules, you can easily edit the configuration file.

-So, nicely summarized features:
+So, nicely summarized features

-*Customizable
+- Customizable
-*Reminder to check crew assignment before launch *Multiple checklists for different types of crafts *Option to switch between checklists during construction *Minimizable window via button in Stock or Blizzy78's toolbar
+- Reminder to check crew assignment before launch
+- Multiple checklists for different types of crafts
+- Option to switch between checklists during construction
+- Minimizable window via button in Stock or Blizzy78's toolbar